Hampton Roads police departments respond to death of George Floyd while in Minneapolis Police custody

 Floyd was killed in Minneapolis, Minnesota.
 He had been accused of trying to pass a counterfeit $20 bill Monday night at a grocery store, and police were called.

-During Floyd’s arrest, an officer knelt on his neck for an extended period of time as Floyd, who is black and was handcuffed, said he couldn’t breathe.
+During Floyd’s arrest, an officer knelt on his neck for an extended period of time as Floyd, who was handcuffed, said he couldn’t breathe.

-Four Minneapolis officers, including Derek Chauvin, who is white and was seen on video with his knee on Floyd’s neck, have been fired.
+Four Minneapolis officers, including Derek Chauvin, who was seen on video with his knee on Floyd’s neck, have been fired.

 Protests and rioting in Minneapolis in response to Floyd’s death has become violent.
 The National Guard was called in Thursday.